nav2924/EmployeeManagement/README.md

 1. Clone the repository to your local machine.
 2. Import the project into your preferred Java IDE.
 3. Configure the database connection in the `Conn.java` file.
-4. Run the `Splash.java` file to start the Employee Management System.
+4. Run the `Splash.java` file to start the Employee Management Systems
+5. Username: admin
+   Password:12345

 Now you are ready to use and contribute to the project!